qwiklabs-org/horizon-sdv/terraform/modules/sdv-gke-cluster/README.md

 # SDV GKE Cluster

-Creates a GKE cluster and the node pools on GCP.
+This module creates a GKE cluster and the node pools on GC.

 # Terraform doc